-5.B.10 For Emission Points AA-801, AA-802, AA-803, and AB-801, the permittee shall monitor and record (via a non-resettable hour meter) the hours of operation for each engine on a monthly basis for both emergency and non-emergency service.
-Additionally, the permittee shall maintain documentation that details what classified each occurrence as either an "emergency" or a "non-emergency".
+5.B.5 For Emission Points AA-012 and AA-014, the permittee shall monitor and record (via a non-resettable hour meter) the hours of operation for each engine on a monthly basis for both emergency and non-emergency service.
+Additionally, the permittee shall maintain documentation that details what classified each occurrence as either an "emergency" or a "non-emergency" service that are recorded by the hour meter on a calendar year basis.
+The permittee shall record the time of operation and the reason the engine was in operation during that time.

-(Ref.: 40 CFR 60.4214(b); Subpart IIII)

-(Ref.: 11 Miss.
+(Ref.: 40 CFR 60.4214(b); Subpart IIII and 63.6655(f)(1); Subpart ZZZZ) (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(a)(2).)
+2, R. 6.3.A.(3)(a)(2).)